-Driving in the winter can be highly dangerous, especially if you are not a seasoned or even a skilled driver.
-To avoid collisions with other vehicles or just with random trees, you need to take the necessary precaution measures.
-First, you need to be aware of the ways cold weather affects your car and prepare it for the harsh winter driving conditions.
-And second, you need to know how to drive safely in the winter in order to avoid skidding on ice.
+Driving in the winter in Hamilton Ontario can be highly dangerous, especially if you are not a seasoned or even a skilled driver.
+To avoid collisions with other vehicles or random trees, you must take the necessary precautionary measures.
+First, you must know how cold weather affects your car and prepare it for harsh winter driving conditions.
+And second, you need to know how to drive safely in the winter to avoid skidding on ice.

-The danger of skidding is greatest when you are taken by surprise.
-Since not all vehicles respond in the same way to icy, slippery roads, learn how to handle your vehicle in all types of weather.
-To best achieve that make sure to read the owner’s manual to learn about your vehicle’s braking system and tire traction.
-You may also consider taking a winter driving course.
-Having the latest safety features on a new vehicle and/or knowing how to handle your car are good ways to keep control.
+The danger of your car skidding on ice is greatest when the ice takes you by surprise.
+Since not all vehicles respond the same way to icy, slippery roads, learn how to handle your vehicle in all types of weather.
+To achieve that, read the owner’s manual to learn about your vehicle’s braking system and tire traction.
+You may also consider taking a winter driving course in Hamilton.
+Having the latest safety features on a new vehicle and/or knowing how to handle your car are good ways to keep control when your car hits ice and starts to skid.

 One of those new safety features is Electronic Stability Control.
-The function of ESC basically is to help drivers avoid crashes through sensors on the car that compare the direction of the steering wheel to the direction the vehicle is going.
-When they are not the same and the vehicle begins to skid, ESC applies the brakes to one or more wheels or reduces engine power (or both) to help keep the vehicle under control.
+The function of ESC is to help drivers avoid crashes through sensors on the car that compare the direction of the steering wheel to the direction in which the vehicle is going.
+When they are not the same, and the vehicle begins to skid, ESC applies the brakes to one or more wheels or reduces engine power (or both) to help keep the vehicle under control.

 So, what to do when potentially skidding on ice?

-- Learn to handle a skid: Practice the technique in a safe location until correcting a skid becomes a reflex.
-Remember that sometimes the vehicle will skid a second and even a third time before you regain complete control over it.
+1. Learn to handle a skid: Practice the technique in a safe location until correcting a skid becomes a reflex.
+Remember that sometimes the vehicle will skid a second and even a third time before you regain complete control.

 There are multiple types of skidding: front-wheel skids, rear-wheel skids and four-wheel skids: